-Similar to the UK’s NHS, Canada’s Medicare system offers free basic health care to everyone, based on need rather than ability to pay.
+Like the UK’s NHS, Canada’s Medicare system offers free basic health care to everyone based on need rather than the ability to pay.
 It’s paid for by Canadian citizens pitching in towards the system via taxes.

-This makes it accessible to all and that’s a big weight off the minds of most ordinary working Canadians and good news for British migrants used to the benefits of a free state health service!
+This makes it accessible to all, and that’s a significant weight off the minds of most ordinary working Canadians, and good news for British migrants used to the benefits of a free state health service!

-Renowned for being one of the most open-minded countries around, Canada has been allowing same sex marriage since 2005, whilst other countries are only now just now ushering it in!
+Renowned for being one of the most open-minded countries around, Canada has been allowing same-sex marriage since 2005, whilst other countries are only now ushering it in!

-This is great news if you’re immigrating to Canada.
-There are many migrants and Canadians are welcoming no matter what your race, gender or culture.
+This is excellent news if you’re immigrating to Canada.
+There are many migrants and Canadians who are welcoming no matter what your race, gender or culture.

 More advantages and benefits of living in Canada